 Either method works well and can make things a bit easier for you if you want to serve the rolls for breakfast, for example.
 It also helps to develop the flavour a bit further and makes things taste a bit more interesting.

-In other words, do you really need to knead dough for ten minutes.
+In other words, do you really need to knead dough for several minutes.
 You sure do!
 My editor was really shocked by this the other day but it’s just something that’s needed for yeasted dough (unless it’s an overnight rise, as in this overnight spelt bread).
 If you’ve ever watched bake off, you’ll see that they knead for ages and ages – think of it as exercise that completely offsets the cinnamon rolls so you can eat as many as you like.

 If, however, you have a stand mixer, it’ll do the work for you!
 I don’t have one anymore, and most people don’t, so the instructions in the recipe are for kneading by hand.